WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-30-Parsing-your-way-to-a-tester-mindset.markdown

 indicator of a good hire.

 The weakness of this particular interview question is in how targeted and precise it is.
-I know one very specific thing about how well the candidate works with detailed and analytical problems.
-I know nothing about how they do with open ended test problems, challenging assumptions from others, thinking about heavily user oriented problems.
+It reveals one very specific thing about how well the candidate works with detailed and analytical problems.
+It demonstrates nothing about how they do with open ended test problems, challenging assumptions from others, thinking about heavily user oriented problems.
 I always carefully picked this problem only if I knew what the other candidates in the interview panel were going to ask.